mlg556/mlg556.github.io/posts/arabidopsis/arabidopsis.md

     z.extractall(".")
 ```

-The resulting file is txt file using '\t' as a delimiter.
+The resulting file is txt file using `\t` as a delimiter.
 The column header names is absent, but we can read that from the companion file `ATH_GO.README.txt`, which I also included in the repo.
 To read the data into a pandas dataframe, I used `read_csv`.
 We specify the separator with `sep="\t"`, and the column names.
 We need skip the first 4 rows because they are comments:

 ```
 !Project_name: The Arabidopsis Information Resource (TAIR)